skac112/FunNodes/README.md

 # FunNodes
-Library for creating function nodes by means of compostion.
+Library for creating function nodes by means of composition.
 More in [wiki](https://github.com/skac112/FunNodes/wiki).